 How to Establish Clear and Quality Data for Population Health Management

 To prevent potential issues down the road, it’s important to ensure that custom codes are properly converted to standard ones that will be stored in the EHR’s back end database.
 Though setting these pathways that automatically pull data involves more work on the front end, it is well worth the long-term benefit when the data can be easily and accurately retrieved to be used in a meaningful way.

-In searching for a vendor to partner with on Population Health or Value-Based Care, make sure to examine their ability to consume and transform large amounts of data from disparate systems, custom codes, and non-standard storing locations.
+In searching for a vendor to partner with on population health or value-based care, make sure to examine their ability to consume and transform large amounts of data from disparate systems, custom codes, and non-standard storing locations.
 Questioning your vendor will eliminate headaches and physician distrust in the future.
-Lightbeam’s vendor questioning approach, combined with our extensive clinical and claim data experience, allows us to configure interfaces to convert custom codes and pull data from nonstandard places.
+Lightbeam’s vendor questioning approach, combined with our extensive clinical and claims data experience, allows us to configure interfaces to convert custom codes and pull data from nonstandard places.
 In return, effectively making life easier for clients while accurately displaying data insights on the patient population.
-Without data accuracy, the foundation of all Population Health efforts is in jeopardy.
+Without data accuracy, the foundation of all population health efforts is in jeopardy.